nickjcroucher/gubbins/README.md

 More importantly though, if your trying to do bioinformatics on Windows, your not going to get very far and you should seriously consider upgrading to Linux.

+### Running the tests
+The test can be run from the top level directory:

+`make check`

 ## Usage
 To run Gubbins with default settings: